 - It presents as central or left sided chest pain, with or without radiation to the neck, arm or jaw, and is generally transient, most commonly occurring on exertion, but can also be triggered by emotion

 The blood flow to the myocardium is unable to meet demand due to narrowing of the coronary artery, usually by atheroma, and commonly exaggerated by a co-existing spasm of the artery.
-In patients who also have the vasoconstriction, the exercise limitation is greater.

 - Aortic valve disease

 - Oxygen demand factors – heart rate, blood pressure, left ventricular hypertrophy (more muscle to supply!), valve disease – e.g. aortic stenosis – so the heart has to work hard to pump

 - Oxygen supply – duration of diastole (needs to be long enough to allow sufficient blood to flow to the heart), coronary vasomotor tone, haemoglobin levels, oxygen saturation.

 People normally experience angina as exertional chest pain that is relieved by rest.

 People may also experience myocardial ischaemia as shortness of breath or without symptoms (silent ischaemia)